Get a head start

 In online classes the syllabus will not be repeated frequently by the teacher, it is up to you to know requirements and schedules.
 NOTE: Online classes are NOT self-paced.
 There are specific assignments and schedules to follow.

 Find a good study space

 It’s likely that you’re completing your online coursework from your home computer.
-However, your house might be full of distractions – your kids, your spouse, or the TV.
-Take some time each week and head to your local library, or a local coffee shop – some place where you can get a break from the distractions.
+However, your house might be full of distractions.
+Take some time each week and head to a place where you can get a break from the distractions.
 You’ll be a lot more productive.

 Manage your time

 Your time is valuable!
 You have to balance all your responsibilities, but how?
 Effective time management.
 Get a calendar- paper, online, on your phone, whatever works for you and schedule everything you need to do in a given day.
 Schedule studying and coursework just as you would an appointment and stick to it.
 Schedule time to cook supper, help kids with homework, walk the dog, pay bills AND STUDY.
 Try to set a consistent study schedule.
 Remember, you should plan to spend 3 hours per week on each credit hour you are taking.
 Happy scheduling!

 In an online class, it’s not enough to show up!
 Instructors need to hear your voice to feel your presence, and your comments add to the information, the shared learning, and the sense of community in each class.